MiquelJaume/sportsclub/README.md

 ]
 ```

+For apps with just one entity, we will:

-We will edit the `admin.py` file to add the entities we want to register with the `admin` module.
+* Edit the `admin.py` file to register the entity with the `admin` module.
+* Create the `api.py` file to define the endpoints for the entity.
+* Edit the `models.py` file to define the entity class.

-We will create the `api.py` to define the endpoints for each app.
-For such apps with more than one entity, we will create the `api/` directory with one `.py` file for each entity inside.
-The same pattern will be followed with the models and the tests.
+* Create the `schemas.py` file to define the Pydantic schemas used for request/response validation and serialisation.

+For such apps with more than one entity, we will not create such files, and delete the existing ones and, instead, we will create the following directories:

-And we will also create the `schemas.py` file for the Pydantic schemas used for request/response validation and serialization.
+* `admin/`, to register the entities with the `admin` module.
+* `api/`, to define the endpoints of the multiple entities.
+* `models/`, to define the model classes.
+* `schemas/,` to define the validation schemas.

+Regarding the `tests.py`file, in any case we will delete it and create the `tests/` directory, where we will place multiple files with unit, integration and acceptance tests.
+Even with just one entity we will have multiple test files.

 ## Model